 Kendall Cortelyou-Ward, Ph.D.

-Dr. Kendall Cortelyou-Ward is an associate professor in the Department of Health Management and Informatics at the University of Central Florida, where she also serves as the Program Director for the Masters of Science in Health Care Informatics program.
+Dr. Kendall Cortelyou-Ward is an associate professor in the School of Global Health Management and Informatics at the University of Central Florida, where she also serves as the Program Director for the Masters of Science in Health Care Informatics program.
 Her research evaluates the interaction of healthcare system stakeholders and health information technology (HIT).
 Specifically, a significant portion of her research stream is dedicated to how HIT impacts patients, and how patients can become engaged in their care by using a HIT.

 Andrés Cubillos-Novella, Ph.D.